zhuyuping/YPAppMonitor/README.md

 - YPAppMonitor framework for iOS,now is Release;

-- YPAppMonitorrServer for node.js,now is developing;
+- YPAppMonitorrServer for node.js,now is Release;

-- YPAppMonitorViewer for mac OS,now is developing;
+- YPAppMonitorViewer for mac OS,now is Release;